Golden Gate Ferry: Fares and transfers

 Golden Gate Ferry fares differ by route, passenger type, and method of payment.
-As of December 2021, fares are as follows:
+As of October 2025, fares are as follows:

 Transfer discounts are available to/from Golden Gate Transit, Marin Transit, Muni, and SMART for Clipper card users.

 Fleet

 Golden Gate Ferry has a fleet of four catamarans and three monohull vessels.
 All ferries are wheelchair accessible.
 The catamarans can carry 30 bicycles, and the monohull vessels can carry 150 bicycles.
 All ferries have restrooms and on-board refreshments, including a full bar.

-The monohull vessels are named M.S.
-Marin, M.S.
-San Francisco, and M.S.
-Sonoma.
-The Marin can carry 750 passengers, and the San Francisco and Sonoma can carry 630 passengers each.
+The monohull vessels are named MS Marin, MS San Francisco, and MS Sonoma.
+Marin can carry 750 passengers, and San Francisco and Sonoma can carry 630 passengers each.
 They were purchased from Philip F. Spaulding & Associates in San Diego in 1976–1977.
 They were originally powered by gas turbine water jets but were converted to diesel engine propeller drives in 1983–1985.
-More efficient diesel engines were installed in 2001-2002.
+More efficient diesel engines were installed in 2001–2002.
 The Marin was refurbished from November 2006 to July 2007.